saurabh2mishra/airflow-notes/README.md

 ```

-But now you might be thinking from where we got `PythonOperator`, `DAG`, and how `>>` bit shift opertaor is working to create a flow of task execution.
-To understand it we will see the important `modules ` which is provided by Airflow.
+But now you might be thinking from where we got `PythonOperator`, `DAG` etc. To understand it we will see the important `modules ` which is provided by Airflow.

 -----